AngusP/sdp-firmware/README.md

 All commands should be sent with a trailing newline, `\n`

 Ping

-This is the simplest command the firmware responds to and should immediately receive a `pong` back.
+:   This is the simplest command the firmware responds to and should
+    immediately receive a `pong` back.

     send: `ping`

     gets: `pong`

 Toggle LED

-Toggles the LED on/off.
-This will get overridden pretty quickly by the heartbeat blinking, but you can verify your connection this way too.
+:   Toggles the LED on/off.
+This will get overridden pretty quickly by
+    the heartbeat blinking, but you can verify your connection this way too.

     send: `L\n`

     gets: nothing

+Go

+:   Give the robot a $(x,y,\omega)$ vector, which it’ll use to calculate
+    and execute the holonomic motion in that direction. $x$ is the lateral (right +ve) direction, $y$ is the forward and $\omega$ is the rotational speed (anti-clockwise +ve).
+Note that the bot will always execute the motion at the maximum speed possible, so the `rotate` command should be used for precise rotations.
+The bounds on the variables are undefined, as their relative magnitudes are used though the recommended range is $-1.0$ to $1.0$. `M 0 0 0` will stop the robot.

+    send: `G %f1 %f2 %f3`

+    gets: `A`

+    debug: `Going`

 Move

-Tells the robot to apply power to the motors in the order 1  \>  2  \>
+:   Tells the robot to apply power to the motors in the order 1 $>$ 2
-3. Valid range is -255 to 255 inclusive. `M 0 0 0` will stop the robot.
+    $>$ 3.
+Valid range is -255 to 255 inclusive. `M 0 0 0` will stop
+    the robot.

     send: `M %d1 %d2 %d3`

     gets: `A`

-debug: `Moving\n 0: d1 1: d2 2: d3`
+    debug: `Moving`

 Force Stop

-Force a stop.
-The robot will remove power from the motors immediately, without trying to do any clever \`quick stop\` by braking the motors.
+:   Force a stop.
+The robot will remove power from the motors
+    immediately, without trying to do any clever \`quick stop\` by braking the motors.

     send: `S`

     gets: `A`

     debug: `Force stopping`

 Motor Speeds

-Will print the instantaneous speeds of all three drive motors in bogounits (encoder stops per second) in the form:
+:   Will print the instantaneous speeds of all three drive motors in
+    bogounits (encoder stops per second) in the form:

     send: `speeds`

     gets: `0: n.nn 1: n.nn 2: n.nn`

 Grabbing

-Opens or closes the grabber, depending on the argument given
+:   Opens or closes the grabber, depending on the argument given

     send: `grab <0/1>`

     gets: `A`

     debug: `grabbing <0/1>\n done`

 Rotating

-Rotates at `d1` power (-255 to 255 inclusive) until the encoders have gone through `d2` stops (0+) on average.
+:   Rotates at `d1` power (-255 to 255 inclusive) until the encoders
+    have gone through `d2` stops (0+) on average.
 This can be used to get fairly precice rotation but will need calibration and depends on battery life & power.

     send: `rotate %d1 %d2`

     gets: `A`

     debug: `rotating at %d1 to %d2 stops`

 Help

-Prints the commands that the robot is listening for; this is always correct as it is generated on-the-fly from the Command Set parsing class.
+:   Prints the commands that the robot is listening for; this is always
+    correct as it is generated on-the-fly from the Command Set parsing class.
 It won’t print how many arguments it expects, but is useful for checking spelling or troubleshooting a `N` (NACK).

     The help command can also be used to verify that the command set is the one you’re expecting.

     send: `help`

-get: `Valid input commands: (some have arguments)`
+    get: `Valid input commands: (some have arguments)`\
     `L\n ping\n help\n M\n S\n speeds\n kick\n grab\n rotate`

+NACK

+:   If the command is not recognised the bot will reply with a NACK:

+    `N - <unrecognised_command>`